Global reflection on the listing mechanisms of the 2003 Convention

 The reflection process continued with a consultation with experts, including a category VI expert meeting, which took place between March and May 2021 and a meeting of an open-ended intergovernmental working group in July (Part I) and September (Part II) 2021.

-The sixteenth session of the Committee (UNESCO Headquarters, Paris, 13 to 18 December 2021) provided an opportunity to engage in further intergovernmental discussions on this topic and for proposing relevant revisions to the Operational Directives for possible adoption by the ninth session of the General Assembly in June/July 2022.
+The sixteenth session of the Committee (UNESCO Headquarters, Paris, 13 to 18 December 2021) provided an opportunity to engage in further intergovernmental discussions on this topic.
+It endorsed a set of draft amendments to the Operational Directives for the implementation of the Convention, which will be submitted to the ninth session of the General Assembly in July 2022.

 |4 to 9 December 2017 |

 |Twelfth session of the Intergovernmental Committee |

 Item 14: Reflection on the removal of an element from a List and the transfer of an element from one List to the other

 |26 November 2018 to 1 December 2018 |